 A fellow student, recognizing the impediment as the problem, answered, “She means ostomy.”

-At which time (using more explicits than I’m using in his quote), the doctor started screaming at her, “If you cannot pronounce the words correctly then what in the (blankety-blank-blank) are you doing teaching a class!”
+At which time (using more expletives than I’m using in his quote), the doctor started screaming at her, “If you cannot pronounce the words correctly then what in the (blankety-blank-blank) are you doing teaching a class!”

 She blamed me for that incident even though I was only a spectator and nothing more.
 Her pets often sat in the classroom during the mornings making fun of her behind her back and mocking her as we waited for class to begin.